 Security

-Both Google Drive and Dropbox offer two-factor authentication and encrypt your data when it’s in transit — from the cloud storage service to your device, and vice versa.
-However, Dropbox uses a stronger version of encryption to keep your files safe when they’re being stored — Advanced Encryption Standard (AES) 256-bit encryption.
+Google Drive and Dropbox offer two-factor authentication and encrypt your data when in transit — from the cloud storage service to your device, and vice versa.
+Both use strong encryption to keep your files safe when they’re being stored — Advanced Encryption Standard (AES) 256-bit encryption.
 The U.S. National Security Agency has approved this encryption standard to protect information that has been classified top secret.

 Security winner: Dropbox